draktuls/IAF-EAF-Shellcode-bypass-PoC/README.md

 mov eax, dword ptr [eax + 0x16b0] ; ret // 8b80b0160000c3
 mov eax, dword ptr [eax] ; ret // 8b00c3
 ```

+EDIT: Caution the last gadget without any offset might trigger the EAF+

 ### IAF only
 The mitigation itself doesn't revolve around reading pointers to critical APIs, it's main use is to block IAT hijacking.
 However the way it's implemented is that the buffer of the IAT API is subject to the protection - we can walk the IAT all day long without getting the function name.